 9. Conduct Resolution Meetings

 A Conduct Resolution Meeting is a discussion between the student(s) and a Student Conduct Officer to address behaviors which may have violated a University policy.
-This option will be used at the discretion of the Conduct Review Committee and as scheduling allows.
+This option will be used at the discretion of the Director of Student Conduct or designee and as scheduling allows.
 These meetings give students the opportunity to take responsibility for any policy violations.
 Additionally, the purpose of this meeting is:

 - to address behavior which allegedly violated the Code of Conduct and help a student understand how their actions can affect the community and their educational goals,